zhangineer/zhangineer.github.io/_posts/2023-11-16-Networking-and-LLM-pt1.md

 Not only there are technology differences (Firewall vs. Router vs. Load Balancers), there are different hardware with different capabilities, different firmware with different features, makes it extremely complex for any LLM to be able to handle.

-Hence for any LLMs to become useful, we need to empower it with knowledge so that it can empower us.
+Hence for any LLMs to become useful, we need to infuse it with knowledge so that it can empower us.

 > ***Q: How will LLM impact network engineers ?***